GrantMCA93/data-centric-dev-milestone-project/README.md

 2. "counter.js" This file is used to create a character limit when creating and editing recipes.

 ## Acknowledgements
 Mentor:- Chris Zielinski  ckz8780@gmail.com
+Used https://github.com/Sonnerz/project04-data-centric-cookbook/blob/master/app.py#L426 as a template to help me with the coding